 We intend to build a network of strong partnerships with higher education institutions in Western Europe.
 Due to constant exchanges along the History, Portugal, Spain, Italy, Germany, Austria, the Netherlands, Switzerland, Belgium and the United Kingdom built a common or dialogic approach of design and arts, which explains their current likeness of approaches.

-Because of this, we think it is necessary to create sustained cooperations to allow the students to better understand both the sense and the latest developments of these areas in their European context.
+Because of this, and because these countries fully participate to the Erasmus + program, except Switzerland and United Kingdom, we think it is necessary to create sustained cooperation to allow the students to better understand both the sense and the latest developments of these areas in their European context.
 Thereby, we will be able to offer opportunities of abroad studies and internships in nearby countries to students who, sometimes, have never left their country.
 The limited distances between these countries will also facilitate common events.

 Then, we will consider a worldwide opening.
 Because of our small headcount and in order to avoid any bilateral agreement without effective life, we will target a small number of partners.
 Of course, we will build our bilateral collaborations regarding the coherence of our respective courses but also regarding the relations between the institutions and their geographic location.

 Our teaching is indeed always focused on the real professional and citizen practices of our territory and on its current events.
 Our campus is in the heart of Bordeaux, and the local news are always one of the starting points of our annual teaching programs.
 In addition, almost all our teachers are also professionals of the field they teach (architects, designers, scenographers, artists, etc.)